Goals & Objectives

 Endoscopy

-The fellow will perform both upper and lower endoscopy under the supervision of attending surgeons from minimally invasive surgery and colorectal surgery.
+The fellow will perform under the supervision of attending surgeons from Minimally Invasive Surgery.
 The fellow will also supervise resident performed endoscopy.

 Office hours are to be attended on a regular basis.
 This will include follow-up on existing patients, as well as the evaluation of new patients.
 Minor procedures (e.g. adjustable gastric band fills) are occasionally performed in the clinic.